cloud66/help-old/_posts/toolbelt/toolbelt-command.md

 <h3 id="parameters">Parameters</h3>

-At least one of the optional parameters are necessary in order to identify which server to run the command on.
+At least one of the optional server parameters are necessary in order to identify which server to run the command on.

 <table class='table table-bordered table-striped table-small'>
     <thead>